 There are ways to increase the security of a businesses private server and/or data.
 Taking a few small steps and a little bit of knowledge can go a long way to help improve a manufacturer’s cybersecurity.

 First, nearly any kind of cyberattack must capitalize on an already infected machine, so naturally the best way to secure a server is to ensure all systems are clean of any unwanted or dangerous files.
 Bringing in an outside cybersecurity firm, if a manufacturer doesn’t have the IT staff on hand, will be critical to thoroughly clean and inspect a business’s digital assets.
 This will be an essential first step in securing digital data and systems.
 Second, make sure passwords are secure.
 Simple passwords like ‘password123’ are essentially open invitations for a hacker that wishes to do your business harm.
 Use capital letters, numbers and a combination of other symbols to create a truly secure password that will deter cyber criminals.
-Additionally, changing passwords regularly can add an additional layer of security to any network.
+Additionally, changing passwords regularly can add an additional layer of security to any network, have a look around on sites such as websafetyadvice.com for more information and security tips.

 Additional Cyber Security Safety Tips: https://mfgtalkradio.com/cybersecurity-modern-manufacturing-enterprise/